Automation Program Management, Product Owners, and Why You Need Them

 Around nine months ago, our engineering productivity (EP) team was in its infancy.
 We had just rebranded from QA, and our top priority was automation.
 I've touched a bit on our overall goals previously.
 This post isn’t about that.
 Today, I want to talk about a role we’ve never had before on our automation projects, and it’s one we have found to be indispensable—Meet the product owner (which leads to Automation Program Management).

 A product owner for a team working on automation frameworks, you ask?
-They can’t just build a framework?

 I don’t remember a time when we’ve had a dedicated product owner until we formed our teams within EP.
-This usually meant we had scrum teams, and someone within the team acting as scrum master (usually a development manager, who also acted as a PO—or, one product manager spread across way too many scrum teams).
+This usually meant we had scrum

 While that approach may seem efficient, it can lead to bias.
 If you aren’t careful, you may tend to set priorities based on what the teams want to work on (especially if you are a direct manager of the people in the scrum team), which may not always be what the needs of the business are.
-As a PO, I am able to step back, look at the work going on across the teams, set priorities, and work with the team to build a backlog that meets those needs.
+As a product owner, I am able to step back, look at the work going on across the teams, set priorities, and work with the team to build a backlog that meets those needs.

 That said, you may have many automation projects to handle.
 What do you do in that case?

 That’s where the automation program manager comes in.

 Since we haven’t mastered cloning (or really answered if it’s ethical), you may find you need POs sitting on a few automation projects.
 It could help to have someone who can assist with coordinating the broad goals, and work with those automation product owners to build towards the vision—I’ll call this person the automation program manager.